gregreen/neural_ode_dust3d/README.md

 # Neural ODEs

 This project takes a very straightforward approach to finding the maximum-posterior model of the dust density field.
-Neural ordinary differential equations (ODEs) are a general approach to integrating ODEs that involve auto-differentiable functions (such as neural networks), and then calculating the gradient of the results with respect to free parameters in the ODE (such as neural network weights).
+Neural ordinary differential equations ([Chen+2018](https://arxiv.org/abs/1806.07366)) are a general approach to integrating ODEs that involve auto-differentiable functions (such as neural networks), and then calculating the gradient of the results with respect to free parameters in the ODE (such as neural network weights).

 In this project, neural ODEs are used to calculate line integrals through the dust density field.
 In this way, we can calculate the extinctions of a set of stars, and their